taoyds/test-suite-sql-eval/README.md

-# Evaluation for Text-to-SQL Using Distilled Test Suites
+# Semantic Evaluation for Text-to-SQL with Test Suites

 This repo contains test suite evaluation metric for 11 text-to-SQL tasks.
-Compared with other current metrics, test suite calculates a tighter upper-bound for semantic accuracy efficiently.
+Compared to other current metrics, test suite calculates a tighter upper-bound for semantic accuracy efficiently.
 It is proposed in our EMNLP 2020 paper: [Semantic Evaluation for Text-to-SQL with Distilled Test Suites](https://arxiv.org/abs/2010.02840).
 It is now the official metric of [Spider](https://yale-lily.github.io/spider), [SParC](https://yale-lily.github.io/sparc), and [CoSQL](https://yale-lily.github.io/cosql), and is also now available for Academic, ATIS, Advising, Geography, IMDB, Restaurants, Scholar, and Yelp (building on the amazing work by [Catherine and Jonathan](https://github.com/jkkummerfeld/text2sql-data)).

-Notice: Please refer to [Ruiqi's repo](https://github.com/ruiqi-zhong/TestSuiteEval) for the code of generating neighbor queries, sampling databases, and constructing a testsuite defined in the paper.
-We look forward to similar evaluations in other semantic parsing domains as well.
+Notice: Please refer to [Ruiqi's repo](https://github.com/ruiqi-zhong/TestSuiteEval) for the code to generate neighbor queries and random databases as defined in the paper.
+We look forward to similar evaluations in other semantic parsing domains.

 ## Setting Up

-To run the test suite execution evaluation, first download the test suites (databases) for the 11 text-to-SQL tasks from [here](https://drive.google.com/file/d/1IJvpd30D3qP6BZu_1bwUSi7JCyynEOMp/view?usp=sharing), and put them in `database/` directory.
+To run the test suite (execution) evaluation, first download the test suites (databases) for the 11 text-to-SQL tasks from [here](https://drive.google.com/file/d/1IJvpd30D3qP6BZu_1bwUSi7JCyynEOMp/view?usp=sharing), and put them in `database/` directory.

 ## Official Evaluation for Spider, SParC, and CoSQL

 We will report the test suite accuracy for the official [Spider](https://yale-lily.github.io/spider), [SParC](https://yale-lily.github.io/sparc), and [CoSQL](https://yale-lily.github.io/cosql) leaderboards (starting Oct.
 2020).
-The original set match accuracy will be reported as a reference.
+The original exact set match accuracy will be reported as a reference.

 Below is the example command to calculate the test suite accuracy for development sets of Spider, CoSQL and SParC.